 After a year of waiting, Nintendo has finally released their online service for the Switch – and fans are less than pleased.
 Anyone familiar with Nintendo will know that their online track record is comprised of a series of poor and perplexing decisions.
 But in the days of the Wii, the Wii U, and the 3DS, Nintendo’s questionable online philosophy was at least free if vexing and inconvenient.
 Now, Nintendo are asking fans to pay for the privilege – and whilst Nintendo Switch Online is serviceable, reception has been lukewarm at best.

-The problem however stems from the fact that Nintendo is charging £18.00 per year for the service.
-It may be notably cheaper than its major competitors, but Nintendo Switch Online still feels barebones and underwhelming for the cost.
+£18.00 per year may be notably cheaper than its major competitors, but Nintendo Switch Online still feels barebones and underwhelming for the cost.
 For one, Nintendo do not provide dedicated servers on any of their first-party titles.
 Given that the Switch’s hardware is already lacking when it comes to WiFi strength and range, peer-to-peer matchmaking can severely damage the experience in games like Mario Kart 8 Deluxe, where players may cross the line first only to find that desync issues place them fourth on the leaderboard.
 But the worst part is that not only is Nintendo Switch Online worse than its competitors – it’s worse than its predecessor.
 The original Splatoon for Wii U had a tickrate of 25hz – 30% higher than Splatoon 2 for the Nintendo Switch – and online matchmaking was free.
 It’s one thing to erect a paywall for a service, but another thing altogether to charge for an inferior one.

 Another complaint is that the Switch has no internal voice chat, and Nintendo’s solution is the use of a smartphone app.
 The Switch itself is capable of voice chat, so restricting its use to a cumbersome smartphone app – especially when far superior alternatives like Discord exist – is simply maddening.
-It feels as though Nintendo is simply out of touch with how online works, and a rushed answer to a problem they’ve had ten years to solve.
+It’s a rushed answer to a problem they’ve had over a decade to solve.

 Nintendo Switch Online has potential, but it lacks basic necessities and variety.
 There is voice chat, but only through a ham-fisted phone app.
-You have cloud saves, but no physical saves.
+You have cloud saves, but with bizarre exceptions.
 Classic games, but only NES titles are available.
 The online might be cheaper than PlayStation Plus and Xbox Live, but it’s inferior in just about every way.
-And most inexcusably, the Wii U’s online service was superior and free.
+And most inexcusably, the Wii U’s online service was not only superior in some facets, but it was free.
 If Nintendo iron out these glaring issues, then there’s a potentially amazing service with more than enough bang for your buck here – but it’s a long way from achieving that promise, and few in good conscience can say that its current form is worth the (albeit low) cost.